ipikuka/rehype-image-toolkit/README.md

 ## When should I use this?

-**From what I’ve seen, most Remark and Rehype plugins that handle Markdown images apply their features globally, without offering much flexibility.** For example, I might NOT want every image to be wrapped in a `<figure>`, include a caption, be automatically linked to its source, or unwrapping from paragraph. **In some cases, I need more control—certain images should be excluded from these transformations.**
+**From what I’ve seen, most Remark and Rehype plugins that handle Markdown images apply their features globally, without offering much flexibility.
+In some cases, I need more control—certain images should be excluded from these transformations.** For example, I might NOT want every image to be wrapped in a `<figure>`, include a caption, be automatically linked to its source, or unwrapping from paragraph.

-**That's why I ensured each feature could be controlled individually through directives.
-This is the most distinct advantage of `rehype-image-toolkit` compared to others.** Additionally, I designed it with an **"all-in-one toolkit"** approach to provide all the essential features related to images in a single solution in markdown/MDX.
+**That's why each feature in `rehype-image-toolkit` is individually controllable via directives.
+Its most distinct advantage over other remark/rehype plugins.**

+I designed **`rehype-image-toolkit`** as an all-in-one solution, bringing together all essential image-related features for markdown and MDX in a **single toolkit**.

 **`rehype-image-toolkit`** is ideal for:
 + **adding videos/audio using Markdown image syntax** – No need for HTML or custom MDX components.